Top Manager Interview Questions with Example Answers [2022]

 • - Evidence of self-awareness

-• - Confirmation that they are aligned with your company's expectations of management
+• - Evidence they are aligned with your company's mission and values

-• Question Overview: This question is designed to see how the candidate will respond to a situation where they are not perfect.
-It also reveals how they think about their own skills and abilities.
+• Question Overview: This question is designed to see if the candidate is aware of their shortcomings and is willing to change them.
+It also helps you understand how they think about their professional development.

 What the interviewer is looking for: